DK-Hostmaster/preactivation-service-specification/README.md

 ## Migration from version 1 to 2

-* `registrar.url.on_edit` deprecated, data correction and validation is handled by DK Hostmaster

 * `registrar.url.on_fail` introduced, called of all attempts to validate data are exhausted

 * `registrar.pnumber` introduced, for validation of danish legal entities having a CVR number (`registrant.vatnumber`), can be used in conjunction with as `registrant.pnumber` or or be left out